Analysis | How the U.S. Mail Became a Presidential Campaign Issue

 1. What’s the issue with voting by mail?

-Trump has warned that widespread voting by mail will result in “the most corrupt election in our nation’s history,” at one point suggesting that delaying the election until the pandemic eases would be a preferable option.
+Trump has warned that what he calls “universal mail-in voting” will result in “the most corrupt election in our nation’s history” and at one point even suggested that delaying the election until the pandemic eases would be a preferable option.
 He says he supports use of absentee ballots as in past elections -- by voters who request one in advance because they have an Election Day conflict -- but objects to making them broadly available to most or all voters, requested or not.
 “With millions of mail-in ballots being sent out, who knows where they are going, and to whom?” he tweeted on June 22.
 There’s no evidence that voting by mail opens the door to widespread fraud and little evidence to support another Trump contention, that vote-by-mail “doesn’t work out well for Republicans.”

 2. How widespread will voting by mail be?

-In states with the most expansive policies -- California, Colorado, Hawaii, Oregon, Utah, Vermont and Washington, plus the District of Columbia -- all voters will automatically receive a ballot in the mail, and most of those states will even pay postage for sending it back.
+In states with the most expansive policies -- California, Colorado, Hawaii, Oregon, Utah, Vermont and Washington, plus the District of Columbia -- all voters will automatically receive a ballot in the mail, and most of those states will pay return postage.
 At the other extreme, states including Missouri, Mississippi and Texas are still reserving mail-in “absentee” ballots only for those who can cite an approved reason, such as that they will be away on Election Day, serving jury duty, or are disabled, elderly or incarcerated.
 Many other states sit somewhere in the middle: A prospective voter must request a mail-in “absentee” ballot in advance but doesn’t need to provide a reason for wanting it or can simply cite concerns about the coronavirus.

 3. What’s happening inside the postal service?

-It’s undergoing a major shakeup under a new postmaster general, Louis DeJoy, a North Carolina businessman and major donor to the Republican Party whom Trump appointed in May.
-In July, citing a need to cut costs, DeJoy instructed employees to leave mail behind at distribution centers if it delayed letter carriers from their routes on a given day.
+It’s undergoing a shakeup under a new postmaster general, Louis DeJoy, a North Carolina businessman and major donor to the Republican Party whom Trump appointed in May.
+In July, citing a need to cut costs, DeJoy instructed employees to leave mail at distribution centers if the alternative is delaying deliveries on a given day.
 On Aug.
 7, according to the Washington Post, DeJoy introduced a new organization chart that reassigned or displaced 23 postal executives, among them the two top executives overseeing day-to-day operations.
 Representative Gerald Connolly, a Virginia Democrat who leads the House’s subcommittee on postal oversight, called the reorganization “deliberate sabotage to disrupt mail service on the eve of the election -- an election that hinges on mail-in ballots.”
 DeJoy said in a memo that he wanted to “realign the organization to provide greater focus on the core aspects of our business and to give us a better chance for future success.”

 4. Why are costs an issue?